awesomemotive/easy-digital-downloads/readme.txt

 11. Google Pay checkout

 == Changelog ==
+= 2.10.6, June 22, 2021 =
+* New: Added license upgrade notices to EDD admin pages.
+* Improvement: The discount API endpoint now includes `excluded_products`.
+* Improvement: The Hummingbird cache plugin is now detected in `edd_is_caching_plugin_active()`.
+* Fix: Currency symbol is prefixed with minus sign in PHP 8 on some interfaces.
+* Fix: Prevent multi purchase mode from reporting as enabled if a product does not have variable pricing turned on.
+* Fix: Deprecation notices in PHP 8.

 = 2.10.5, May 20, 2021 =
 * Fix: Unexpected checkout fields may become required when they weren't before, after a discount code is applied.
 * Fix: Deprecation notices in PHP 8.